wp-plugins/wp-ajaxify-comments/readme.txt

 Last but not least: The plugin is still in a prototype state, so there could be some bugs.
 Please do not hesitate to <a href="http://blog.janjonas.net/contact">contact me</a> or to use the <a href="http://wordpress.org/support/plugin/wp-ajaxify-comments">support forum</a>, if you have problems to get the plugin working.

+= Can I suggest new features? =

+If you miss a feature or if you have any other suggestions, please <a href="http://blog.janjonas.net/contact">contact me</a> or to use the <a href="http://wordpress.org/support/plugin/wp-ajaxify-comments">support forum</a>.

 = Are there any known problems? =

 There are problems when using an old jQuery version.
 The plugin was successfully tested with jQuery 1.4.4.